Table of Contents

 - Pain: You will experience foot pain or lower leg pain if you have peroneal tendon subluxation or tendon rupture.
 The peroneus muscle is supplied by the peroneal nerve.
 This nerve also supplies the skin on the lower lateral side of the leg all the way to the lateral side of the foot.
 When the tendon is damaged, it irritates the nerve and causes pain along the distribution of the nerve.

 - Instability: You will feel instability when you stand on your foot with peroneus brevis tendon tears.
 The peroneus brevis is one of the main peroneal muscles involved in the inversion and eversion of the foot.
 It is also involved in maintaining the stability of your ankle.
-When this tendon is damaged, then these movements will not take place properly and the joint will become unstable.
+When this tendon is damaged, these movements will not take place properly and the joint will become unstable.

-- Popping sound: If you hear a sudden popping(2) sound during an ankle sprain, and afterward, you are unable to perform the normal movements at the ankle joint, there is a chance that your peroneus brevis tendon is damaged.
+- Popping sound: If you hear a sudden popping(2) sound during an ankle sprain, and afterward, you are unable to perform normal movements at the ankle joint, there is a chance that your peroneus brevis tendon is damaged.

-Causes of tendon injuries
+Causes of Tendon Injuries

 Peroneal tendon inflammation (tendinitis) can develop with repetitive overuse of the tendons or it may happen suddenly due to an ankle injury.
 The tendons or the lubricated tendon sheaths around them can swell, making it hard for them to move smoothly.
 Some other causes include: